wcaokaze/Ko5hian/README.md

 ### Enough fast

 Sorry I don't have comparison.
-I guess Ko5hian is much faster than LayoutInflater, but slower than Anko.
+I guess Ko5hian is as fast as anko.

 ### Readable